mattsah/mininim/README.md

 - Modularity and extensibility via a novel "plugin" approach.
 - Rapid development with terse, but readable, code

-> **NOTE:** All code is currently alpha state and is not published through official channels.
+> **NOTE:** All code is currently alpha state and is not published through official package channels.
 If you want to test Mininim or help development, see the [development section](#development)

 ## Introduction

 Mininim works by defining classes and decorating them with what we call "**facets**."
-One or more facets comprises the "**shape**" of the class and, in turn, argument its behaviors and features within your overall application.
+One or more facets comprises the "**shape**" of the class and, in turn, augments its behaviors and features within your overall application.

 Put more simply, you can think of the shape and facets as a configuration for the class which defines how it can be used by the system or other parts of the system.